TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/1. Main Window Functions/Utility Misc Functions/README.txt

 % 1. app: app object of the extract data window to access the
 % Load_Data_Window_Info variable which holds the loaded channel order and
 % channelspacing
+% 2.
+Window: char, "Extract Data" OR "ProbeLayout" depending in from which
+% window this function is executed

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.